 For more of an up-close-and-personal tour, Olle has his own video walkthrough of the Chinese platform:

 Roope Kiuttu, the founder of Languages Are Easy, is obviously a master of learning languages.
-How can we tell?
 His native language is Finnish, but his entire website is written in flawless English!
 He also speaks German, French and Spanish.